Women Charged with Domestic Violence Lawyer

 It can feel like all hope is lost following an arrest on false domestic violence charges.
 However, there are steps that can be taken to point out the weaknesses in your case and aggressively fight for your future.

-At Dolan + Zimmerman LLP, our team of trusted female domestic violence defense attorneys helps individuals in Boulder fight their charges and move forward with their lives.
+At Dolan + Zimmerman LLP, our team of trusted Boulder criminal defense attorneys helps individuals in Boulder fight their charges and move forward with their lives.
 Contact us today to schedule a free case review and discuss your legal options.